AviWind02/EasyTrainers/README.md

 ---

+## Note
+This isn’t meant to be a "perfect" trainer.
+It’s a passion project that grew over time.
+If it makes your Cyberpunk sessions more fun: I think I did well! :)
+If you want to help improve it, even better.
+Thanks for stopping by.
+— Avi

+---

 ## What It Does

 EasyTrainer gives you access to a bunch of simple in-game tools via an in-game menu: